yuweiping/awesome-stars/README.md

 *   [Nutlope/restorePhotos](https://github.com/Nutlope/restorePhotos) - Restoring old and blurry face photos with AI.

-*   [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
-In JavaScript and TypeScript.
-Extract data for AI, LLMs, RAG, or GPTs.
-Download HTML, PDF, JPG, PNG, and other files from websites.
-Works with Puppeteer, Playwright, Cheerio, JSDOM, and raw HTTP.
-Both headful and headless mode.
-With proxy rotation.

 ## Python

 *   [2noise/ChatTTS](https://github.com/2noise/ChatTTS) - A generative speech model for daily dialogue.